Core Concepts

 Hive Mode: Shared Memory Space

-Multiple participants share ONE memory space.
+Multiple agents share ONE memory space.

 // Cursor stores memory